infracost/docs/README.md

 ### Deployment

+Update the version mentioned in docs/docs/getting_started.md as some users with old brew caches don't get the latest infracost.

 Merges to master automatically update www.infracost.io

 Check that the image loads on https://cards-dev.twitter.com/validator for new blog post URLs